About

 Step Back Think was formed in the wake of the horrific injuries sustained by James Macready-Bryan in 2006.
 James – better known to his mates as MB – was assaulted in the CBD on his 20th birthday on October 13th, 2006.
 A single punch knocked MB to the ground where his head smashed against the pavement, resulting in catastrophic brain damage from which he will never recover.

-The sole mission of Step Back Think is to educate people on the catastrophic consequences one punch can have, and from this, reduce levels of street violence.
+The sole mission of Step Back Think is to educate people on the catastrophic consequences one punch can have.
+We believe the logical flow on effect of increased awareness will be fewer instances of derailed lives and tragic deaths.

-Over the past three years Step Back Think has garnered support from former Prime Minister Kevin Rudd, Victorian Premier John Brumby, Eddie McGuire, Neil Mitchell, Steve Bracks and Peter Costello.
+Since 2008, Step Back Think’s initiatives have garnered support from former Prime Minister Kevin Rudd, Eddie McGuire, Neil Mitchell, Steve Bracks, Peter Costello and former Victorian Premier Ted Baillieu.

 Summary